nais/doc/docs/services/cdn/how-to/manage-assets.md

 ## List and manage assets through Google Cloud Console

 The bucket view in Google Cloud Console lists your team's uploaded assets.
-This might be useful to verify that your uploaded assets are present, or to delete assets are no longer needed or were erroneously uploaded.
+This might be useful to verify that your uploaded assets are present, or to delete unused or erroneously uploaded assets.

 Some other common tasks you can perform in the Google Cloud Console: